 “retreating to the breath of the night wind.”

-A Poem about Darkness and Compromise
+A Poem About Darkness and Compromise

 He continues to speak about the vulnerable unprotected state that the loss of faith has led man to.
-It is a deep-rooted religious and metaphysical anguish which renders an element of eloquence to “Dover Beach”.
+It is a deep-rooted religious and metaphysical anguish which renders an element of eloquence to “Dover Beach."
 The ultimate retreat of a positive faith makes the poet seek refuge within the world of private affections.
-He feels that only through the communion of two souls can a reconciliation be attained.
+He feels that only through the communion of two souls can reconciliation be attained.
 However, in his very own style, he reminds himself of the fret and fever of reality.
 He transits soon from the idealized “land of dreams” to “a darkling plain” where “ignorant armies clash by night.”
 The image is a reflection of the last battle between the Athenians and Spartans, fought in darkness at Cicily, which brought disaster upon the confused Athenian army.
 However, what is more important is the withering away of security that the line implies.
-Such a security was part of the Romantic Age in which the poets could draw some sustenance at least from Nature even during the great upheaval of the French revolution.
+Such security was part of the Romantic Age in which the poets could draw some sustenance at least from Nature even during the great upheaval of the French revolution.

-Arnold: A Victorian with a Romantic Legacy
+Arnold: A Victorian With a Romantic Legacy

 Arnold speaks with the voice of a true Victorian, vexed by agonizing doubts and rendered melancholic permanently.
 However, he is illuminated by flashes of vision from ancient Athens and is comforted by the Wordsworthian conception of the relationship between man and the spirit of the universe manifested in Nature.
-“Dover Beach”, essentially pessimistic in its calm pathos, is characterized by a disciplined sobriety despite the undercurrent of Romanticism.
+“Dover Beach," essentially pessimistic in its calm pathos, is characterized by a disciplined sobriety despite the undercurrent of Romanticism.
 Indeed, as J.D.Jump points out, “It is the one work by Arnold which ought to appear in even the briefest anthology of great English poems.”
-It is, after all, not a superficial observation by an outsider, but a genuine vision of an anguished poet who was completely a part of his Age.
+It is, after all, not a superficial observation by an outsider, but a genuine vision of an anguished poet who was completely a part of his era.

 © 2019 Monami